Some of our favourite Cornish food producers

 Cornwall has several excellent cider producers and breweries.
 We’re spoiled for choice, so we thought we’d focus on the most local ones: St Ives Cider in nearby Trencrom, and St Ives Brewery, who even have a brew called “Knill by Mouth” (named for the monument that’s on our logo!).
 The microbrewery has recently opened a superbly-sited eatery, the Brewhouse Café, above the town.

 One we do have to mention outside of St Ives is of course the iconic Rattler cider – which must be pronounced in the Cornish accent for full effect!!
 Produced at Healey’s Cider Farm, only a few miles off the A30 in Penhallow, this Cornish cider has gained national recognition for its cloudy yet refreshing taste.
-Healeys is constantly developing new flavours, with the most recent one to hit the shelves being Pineapple.
-As well as being able to sample at the farm, it’s a family friendly destination that offers tractor rides during the peak season so there’s no excuse not to visit.
+Healeys is constantly developing new flavours, with Pineapple being the most recent one to hit the shelves.
+As well as sampling at the farm, it’s a family friendly destination that offers tractor rides during the peak season so there’s no excuse not to visit.

 For a uniquely Cornish drink, head to Newlyn and try some Cornish Mead, which is available in a range of flavours as well as the traditional honey.